Canterbury–York dispute: Disputes under Henry II

 During Thomas Becket's archiepiscopate, the dispute flared up again, with the added complication of an attempt by Gilbert Foliot, the Bishop of London, to have his see raised to an archbishopric, basing his case on the old Gregorian plan for London to be the seat of the southern province.
 Foliot was an opponent of Becket's, and this fed into the dispute, as well as Becket's legateships, which specifically excluded York.
 When Roger de Pont L'Evêque, the Archbishop of York, crowned Henry the Young King in 1170, this was a furthering of the dispute, as it was Canterbury's privilege to crown the kings of England.

 The first sign of the revival of the dispute was at the Council of Tours, called in 1163 by Pope Alexander III.
 While there, Roger and Becket disputed over the placement of their seats in the council.
 Roger argued, that based on Gregory the Great's plan that primacy should go to the archbishop who had been consecrated first, he had the right to the more honourable placement at the council.
 Eventually, Alexander placed them both on equal terms, but not before the council spent three days listening to the claims and counter-claims, as well as Roger relating the whole history of the dispute.
 In 1164 Alexander gave Roger a papal legateship, but excluded Becket from its jurisdiction.
 The pope did, however, decline to declare that Canterbury had a primacy in England.
 Alexander on 8 April 1166 confirmed Canterbury's primacy, but this became less important than the grant of a legateship on 24 April to Becket.
 This grant, though, did not cover the diocese of York, which was specifically prohibited.

 During the reign of Henry II, the dispute took a new form, concerning the right of either archbishop to carry their archiepiscopal cross throughout the kingdom, not just in their own province.
 During the vacancy between the death of Theobald of Bec and the appointment of Becket, Roger had secured papal permission to carry his cross anywhere in England.
 As the Becket controversy grew, however, Alexander asked Roger to forbear from doing so, in order to stop the wrangling that had arisen from Roger's doing so.
 Later, Alexander revoked the privilege, claiming it had been given in error.

+Disputes under Richard I

-The dispute continued between Hubert Walter and Geoffrey, respectively Archbishop of Canterbury and Archbishop of York, during King Richard I's reign, when both archbishops had their archiepiscopal crosses carried before themselves in the others diocese, prompting angry recriminations.
+The dispute continued between Hubert Walter and Geoffrey, respectively Archbishop of Canterbury and Archbishop of York, during the reign of Richard I of England, when both archbishops had their archiepiscopal crosses carried before themselves in the others diocese, prompting angry recriminations.
 Eventually, both prelates attempted to secure a settlement from Richard in their favour, but Richard declined, stating that this was an issue that needed to be settled by the papacy.
 However, no firm settlement was made until the 14th century.